by Dr Jennings

 The SA medical profession, predominantly white Anglo-Saxon Protestant male, profoundly conservative and misogynic, had an astonishing ability to marry into prominent families with wealth, land and sound blood lines and to acquire prestige and status.
 In the process many of its members became inter-related by marriage.
 Many were people of great personal accomplishment and versatility, but their numbers also included scoundrels, pompous humbugs, entrepreneurs, cowboys and incompetents.
 (They are still with us, of course).
 Many of the most colourful and interesting were either unqualified or unregistered and they play an important part in SA medical history.

 The book was accepted for publication by a university but arguments over the author’s rude criticisms of medical saints has left him with the manuscript which he intends putting on the web.
-However medicine is a cruel master and the older you get, the busier you get and it will probably be published posthumously.

 Yes – we are on